VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](basicwiringstuff.png)

 Figure x: A diagram of the wiring done to allow the robot to move off of preset instructions.
+Red wires are 5V or VCC (power), and black wires are GND (ground).
+The blue and green wires connect the motor drive to the Arduino.

 ## Challenges
 I didn't run into many difficulties during this milestone.
 The assembly of the robot went along smoothly, but the robot wouldn't move.
 I originally thought it was a wiring problem, but after rewiring the robot still didn't move.
 I then noticed that the Arduino itself wasn't recieving power, so I swapped out the battery, which didn't resolve the issue.
 The problem was with the adapter, and after replacing it the car functioned properly.
 The process of coding the functions went smoothly, with a few wiring issues that were easily fixed (I put the wires in the wrong headers).